 You should not have this surgery until you have reached a stable weight.
 If you lose weight after your surgery, you may get new areas of sagging skin.
 If you gain a lot of weight after your brachioplasty, it can harm your weakened skin.
 This can cause stretch marks and wide scars.

 If you smoke, you must quit smoking at least several weeks before your surgery.
-Smoking greatly increases the risk for complications.
+Smoking greatly increases the risk for complications and may delay your surgery.
 Ask your surgeon if you should stop taking any medicines before surgery.
 Make sure to ask about over-the-counter medicines, such as aspirin.
 Don’t eat or drink anything after midnight before the day of your surgery.
 Also, let your surgeon know about any recent health issues you’ve had, such as a fever.

 Your surgeon may do testing before your surgery.
 These may include: